SamchanThunder/Log-Analysis/README.md

 4. A log's date/time cannot be before that of the log before it.

+5. There cannot be more than two logs of activity on an IP Address within 5 seconds.

 **Simplified Example with Transaction Logs for Company A:**

 *Log 1:* IP: 123.456.789.000 // User: Michael (Employee) // Date: 2024-07-01 11:47:57 // Content: Michael (Employee) sent 5000$ to Sofia